 For some people, breaking a sweat, making dietary changes, practicing meditation regularly, or writing in a gratitude journal helps lift the dark cloud.
-For others, talking with a therapist or taking medication can bring relief.
-And still for some, a combination of these do the job, while nothing seems to help an unfortunate few.
+For others, talking or texting with a therapist online or taking medication can bring relief.
+And still, for some, a combination of these do the job, while nothing seems to help an unfortunate few

 While antidepressants and therapy are the first line treatments for major depression, they don’t work for everyone.
 In these instances, alternative therapies may be used instead of or in addition to standard treatments.
 Practices which treat depression by modifying brain activity, called neuromodulation, have been found to be beneficial in relieving stubborn cases.

 Neuromodulation medicine techniques have been around since the 1960s, have drastically improved with the aid of computers, and are used to successfully treat chronic pain, epilepsy, functional restoration, and movement, cardiovascular, gastrointestinal, and psychiatric disorders.
 For treating depression, neuromodulation techniques range from experimental to proven and noninvasive to surgical procedures.